 \end{linenomath*}

-The remaining terms in \eqref{eq:trf-ineq-decomp} form conjugate pairs of transfer rates, $\Gai$, multiplying their forcing disequilibria, $\Dai$.
-As stated above, we choose isotropic, linear, decoupled constitutive laws that satisfies non-negativity of entropy production for each conjugate pair, \begin{linenomath*}
+The remaining terms in \eqref{eq:trf-ineq-decomp} form conjugate pairs of transfer rates, $\Gai$, multiplying their forcing deviations, $\Dai$.
+We choose decoupled, linear, isotropic constitutive relations that satisfy the entropy principle by writing, \begin{linenomath*}

-\end{linenomath*} with non-negative, scalar transfer coefficients, $C_a^i \geq 0$.
-This phase- and process-symmetrical form does not yet enforce the zero sum constraint, $\sum_i \Gai = 0$.
-To do so, we choose weights, $\oai$, that cast reference states, $\mathbf{a}^*$, as transfer coefficient-weighted sums of phase states, \begin{linenomath*}
+\end{linenomath*} introducing scalar transfer coefficients, $C_a^i \geq 0$.
+This phase- and process-symmetrical form does not yet enforce the zero-sum constraint, $\sum_i \Gai = 0$.
+For that we choose weights, $\oai$, that cast reference states, $\mathbf{a}^*$, as the coefficient-weighted averages of phase states, \begin{linenomath*}

-\end{linenomath*} where we have introduced the short-hand, $\normsum{( \ \cdot \ )}{i}$, denoting normalization of an indexed quantity by the sum over index $i$.
-The reference state for each conjugate variable thus tends to the phase state associated with the dominant transfer rate coefficient.
-The physical intuition behind this mathematical operation is that phase transfers are driven by deviations from the state of the most rapidly equilibrating phase.
+\end{linenomath*} where we have introduced the short-hand notation, $\normsum{( \ \cdot \ )^i}{i}$, denoting normalization of an indexed quantity by the sum over the specified index, here $i$.
+The reference state for each conjugate variable thus tends towards the phase state associated with the dominant transfer coefficient.
+The physical intuition is that phase transfers are driven by deviations from the most rapidly equilibrating phase.
 In the absence of further constraints we follow \cite{sramek07} and define the reference density by the same weights $\ofi$ as the reference pressure.

 Finally, our constitutive relations for transfers of entropy, component mass, momentum, and volume are, \begin{linenomath*}